QuentinRa/blog.quentinra.dev/proj/methods/mdd/class.md

 [Go back](..)

 Create a **class diagram** of your application.
-You may only write the classes names first, maybe some attributes/methods and come back after creating some **sequences diagrams**.
+You may only write the classes' names first, maybe with some attributes/methods and come back after creating some **sequences diagrams**.

 The relations between classes are the representation of the references.
-If ``A`` got a reference to an instance of ``B`` then we have `A -> B` (and you may write the instance name).
+If ``A`` got a reference which is an instance of ``B`` then we have `A -> B` (and you may write the instance's/variable's name).

 > **Side note**: I'm enjoying using different colors for the different
 > kind of classes like the classes of the VIEW, the MODEL